hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 For each mapping, you have to fill out the following information:

-   *   "Preparation delay": Estimated time for order preparation,
+   *   “Preparation delay”: Estimated time for order preparation,
-   *   "Delivery delay": Estimated time for delivery.
+   *   “Delivery delay”: Estimated time for delivery.

 From this information, an estimated delivery day is calculated and sent with the transaction.
 Non-working days are not taken into account in this calculation.